hoangqwe159/hackerrank/docs/leadership.md

 I was ready to begin implementation with the backend team when our CEO introduced a new requirement:
 We needed a working demo in three weeks for a major conference in the U.S.
 The client-server model required significant backend engineering — and we simply didn’t have the time or capacity.
-The new constraint: deliver the same real-time collaboration behavior, but faster.
+The new constraint: deliver the same real-time collaboration behavior, but deliver it fast.

 ⸻

 A (Action):
 I reassessed our options and proposed a change: for Phase 1, we’d use peer-to-peer communication via WebRTC to sync changes directly between browsers using Yjs (a CRDT library).

+This decision meant sacrificing the centralized source of truth, persistent database storage, and a cleaner onboarding path for new participants.
+But it allowed us to:
+	•	Avoid backend bottlenecks by having browsers sync state directly.
+	•	Lower infrastructure cost during the demo phase.
+	•	Accelerate delivery without blocking on server-side engineering.

 To validate the idea, I:
 	- Built a proof-of-concept using WebRTC + Yjs to ensure it met the client’s expectations.
 	- Held a short technical workshop with the backend team to ensure we could safely migrate to client-server in Phase 2.
-	- Documented the architecture clearly, including known limitations and upgrade paths.
+	- Documented the architecture and trade-offs transparently, especially around known weaknesses: synchronization issues, lack of a consistent source of truth, and inability to persist changes centrally.
 	- Worked closely with the QA and Design teams to ensure the UI properly reflected sync states like “editing live,” “offline,” or “conflict detected.”

 ⸻